luizbgomide/sovereign/rules.md

 | Requires a whole-body effort to haul it | 5+          |
 | Dragging an unconscious teammate        | 12          |

 Gear is either Stowed or Readied.

-Stowed gear is packed away carefully in pockets, packs, and harnesses.
+<strong id="stowed">Stowed</strong> gear is packed away carefully in pockets, packs, and harnesses.
 It’s easier to carry but harder to quickly access.
 Using Stowed gear requires that the bearer take a Main Action to pull it out before using it.
+A character can carry a total number of Stowed encumbrance points equal to their Strength score.

-Readied gear is carried in hands, holsters, quick-access pockets, or other easily-accessible places.
+<strong id="readied">Readied</strong> gear is carried in hands, holsters, quick-access pockets, or other easily-accessible places.
 It can be used as part of an action without any further preparation.

-A character can carry a total number of Stowed encumbrance points equal to their Strength score.
-They can carry a number of Readied points equal to half their Strength, rounded down.
-Thus, a PC with a Strength score of 11 could carry 11 points of Stowed gear and 5 points of Readied.
+A character can carry a number of Readied points equal to half their Strength, rounded down.

 PCs can haul much heavier objects if necessary.
 If they push their limits for longer terms, they can carry an additional two Ready and four Stowed items.
 The first time they do this, their Move speed is cut by 30%, from 30 feet to 20 feet.
 The second time, it’s cut by 50%, from 20 feet to 10 feet.
 More weight than this can’t be practically hauled over significant distances.